thindil/www.laeran.pl/linuxada/index.md

-  If you want to see another CPU architecture supported by enabled distribution, please contact via [repository](https://build.opensuse.org/project/show/home:thindil) requests or if you prefer private, by options from [contact page](contatc.html).
+  If you want to see another CPU architecture supported by enabled distribution, please contact via [repository](https://build.opensuse.org/project/show/home:thindil) requests or if you prefer private, by options from [contact page](contact.html).
   In that situation I will need your help in maintain the selected architecture, mostly with patches, and generally, using packages. :)
+  Available architectures depends on the selected distribution, but generally,
+  are: *i586, x86_64, ppc, ppc64, s390x, armv6l, armv7l, aarch64, ppc64le,
+  aarch64_ilp32, riscv64*

 * How to add a new distribution to the repository?